top of page

 Courts remand these populations to prison the most often, and being remanded to pre-trail custody will have a huge impact on the outcome of your charges.

-Because the conditions of jails are so poor, it’s common for those remanded to custody to plea out whether they are guilty or not, just so they can be released.
-If a charge does make it to a jury trial, it’s often easier for a jury to see someone as guilty if they have spent time in jail already.
+Because the conditions of jails are so poor, it is common for those remanded to custody to plea out whether they are guilty or not, just so they can be released.
+If a charge does make it to a jury trial, it is often easier for a jury to see someone as guilty if they have spent time in jail already.
+Additionally, the environment of jail regularly exposes individuals to additional violence and trauma that can result in additional charges being filed against someone.

-If you are Black, Indigenous, disabled, neurodivergent, or use substances it can be especially important to hire a private lawyer to run your bail hearing for the best chance of pre-trial release, and overall reduction of harm.
+If you are Black, Indigenous, disabled, neurodivergent, or use substances it can be especially important to hire a private lawyer to run your bail hearing for the best chance of pretrial release, and overall reduction of harm.

 Click to play the below video about bail in Ontario, Canada.